goodluckoguzie/goodluckoguzie.github.io/projects/predictive-world-models.md

 - **Evaluation:** 500 held-out episodes per trained policy for safety and comfort metrics.
 - **Baselines:** Vanilla Dueling DQN, Dueling DQN with latent hidden state, RVO2, and Social Force Model.

 The training loop remains identical across methods; only the latent forecasting module changes.
-See the pseudocode in the <a href="#implementation" style="color: var(--link); text-decoration: underline;">Implementation & Usage section</a> for the integration pattern.
+See the pseudocode in the <a href="#implementation" class="internal-link">Implementation & Usage section</a> for the integration pattern.

 ---